aaronanderson/lwdc/README.md

 * [constructable style sheets issue](https://bugzilla.mozilla.org/show_bug.cgi?id=1520690)

-Partial form associated custom elements can be activated in the latest version of Firefox via the  `dom.webcomponents.elementInternals.enabled` setting in `about:config`
+Partial form associated custom element support can be activated in the latest version of Firefox via the  `dom.webcomponents.elementInternals.enabled` setting in `about:config`

+However the implementation is limited and full form validation is not currently functional in Firefox.
+If immediate Firefox support is needed please contact me and I will make an effort to polyfill or workaround this limitation.

 ## Storybook